 Coverage limits typically range from $1,000 to $5,000 and cover accidents that happen in your home, on your property, and in some cases even outside the home.
 Learn about what is covered by home insurance medical payments, how this coverage works, and how you can purchase Coverage F for your policy if it is not already included.

-How Does Homeowners Medical Payments Insurance Work?
+How Does Homeowners Medical Payments Coverage Work?

 Medical payments insurance works by covering the costs of minor injuries sustained in your home up to your policy’s claim limit.
 Unlike personal liability insurance, coverage amounts are lower, ranging from $1,000 to $5,000.